gavin98gillespie/AI-Automations/Healthcare-Patient-Intake/README.md

 ## n8n Workflow

 The automation is powered by an n8n workflow that handles the patient data processing and Notion document creation.
-You can view the workflow [here](n8n-workflow/Healthcare_AI_Notion.json).

 ![n8n Workflow Screenshot](assets/Healthcare_AI_Workflow.png)